 Source: Kia

-If the Hyundai Elantra makes the list, then its $20,395 cousin, the entry-level Kia Forte makes the cut too.
-In its base setup, you get a 2.0-litre four-cylinder engine that pushes 147 horsepower through a continuously variable transmission (CVT) — the standard six-speed manual transmission is no longer available — and out to the front wheels.
+If the Hyundai Elantra makes the list, then its $23,666 cousin, the entry-level Kia Forte makes the cut too.
+In its base setup, you get a 2.0-litre four-cylinder engine that pushes 147 hp and 132 lb-ft of torque through a continuously variable transmission (CVT) and out to the front wheels.

-Inside, the 2023 Forte comes standard with an 8-inch touchscreen infotainment system that boasts Apple CarPlay and Android Auto.
-There's also a six-speaker audio system, Bluetooth connectivity, power front windows, and more.
+Inside, the 2024 Forte comes standard with equipment that mirrors the Elantra.
+This includes an 8-inch touchscreen infotainment system that boasts Apple CarPlay and Android Auto, a six-speaker audio system, Bluetooth connectivity, power front windows, and more.

-The Forte does come up short in advanced safety features, though, as you only get things like blind-spot monitoring, lane-following assist, lane-keeping assist, and forwarded collision warning on the EX and higher trims.
+The Forte comes up short in advanced safety features, though.
+It only comes standard with blind-spot monitoring, lane-following assist, lane-keeping assist, and forward collision warning on the EX and higher trims.

 2023 Nissan Versa